-Philadelphia Auto Insurance - The Basics
+Philadelphia Auto Insurance—The Basics

-As Pennsylvania’s largest city, Philadelphia is certainly a busy place to live – and its narrow streets have plenty of traffic and congestion.
-With a high number of cars in a tight space, it’s imperative to have proper car insurance in Philadelphia, and Philly drivers know GEICO offers excellent service and protection at very competitive rates.
+As Pennsylvania's largest city, Philadelphia is certainly a busy place to live—and its narrow streets have plenty of traffic and congestion.
+With a high number of cars in a tight space, it's imperative to have proper car insurance in Philadelphia, and Philly drivers know GEICO offers excellent service and protection at very competitive rates.
 It takes 15 minutes or less to receive a free auto insurance quote.

-Driving in the “City of Brotherly Love”
+Driving In The "City Of Brotherly Love"

 Philadelphia is always bustling, no matter the season, which shouldn't come as a surprise when you consider all of the history (the Liberty Bell), arts (Philadelphia Museum of Art), quality food (too many restaurants to count!) and sporting events available.
 However, with popular attractions comes heavy congestion, much of it caused by foot traffic at some of the city's busier intersections.
 When you hit Market Street to tour Independence Hall or grab a bite to eat and go shopping on South Street, be sure to look out for pedestrians enjoying the city as well.

-It’s also important to know the rules of the road when driving in Philadelphia.
+It's also important to know the rules of the road when driving in Philadelphia.
 Cell phone use (including texting) is prohibited in the city unless a hand-free device is being used.
 Be sure to have your headlights on when driving through work zones and when your windshield wipers are in use.
 Drivers under the age of 18 many not carry more passengers than there are seat belts in the vehicle.
-Children aged four or younger must be buckled into a federally approved child passenger restraint system.
-Children between the ages of four and eight must be buckled into a federally approved child booster seat.
+Children aged 4 or younger must be buckled into a federally approved child passenger restraint system.
+Children between the ages of 4 and 8 must be buckled into a federally approved child booster seat.

-Navigating through Philadelphia
+Navigating Through Philadelphia

 Have you recently moved to Philly?
-If so, you’ll quickly learn there are more than a few ways to get around.
-Philadelphia is one of the most walkable cities in the country.
-You can also get around by bus or via one of Philadelphia’s rail systems.
+If so, you'll quickly learn there are more than a few ways to get around.
+Philadelphia is one of the most walk-able cities in the country.
+You can also get around by bus or via one of Philadelphia's rail systems.
 Conveniently located downtown, the historic 30th Street Station provides access to multiple transportations options, and the PATCO Speedline offers rail service to southern New Jersey.

 If driving around Philadelphia is more your style, get to know the area ahead of time.
 In downtown Philadelphia, a lot of streets are numbered and run parallel to one another, which can be a big help if you're unfamiliar with the area.